différents types de vitiligo

 The particular forms

-Some variants have specific clinical features.
-Trichrome vitiligo is characterized by depigmented areas surrounded by a lighter intermediate halo, followed by normal skin.
-Quadrichrome vitiligo has four shades of pigmentation, while the rarer pentachrome vitiligo adds a dark brown area.
-There is also mucosal vitiligo, which affects the lips or genitals, and punctate vitiligo, which appears as small, scattered, round white spots.
+Some variants have specific appearances.
+Trichrome vitiligo shows three shades of skin: depigmented, lighter than normal, and then normal.
+Quadrichrome vitiligo has four, and pentachrome vitiligo even includes a dark brown area.
+There is also mucosal vitiligo, which affects the lips or genitals, and punctate vitiligo, characterized by small, round, white areas scattered throughout.

 Back to blog